MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 Use the post-program survey to collect additional information on the results of your program, determine whether your program was successful and what the next steps should be to develop heathier work habits.
 You can also use the post-program survey to manually collect MyAnalytics data from participants to measure goal attainment.
 (See [Data sharing](Team-adopt-implement.md#data-sharing)).

-Here are suggested post-program survey questions to use or adapt: [Post-Program Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/EfkYi9wQ_71Amfg4feMkNPwB4DsGFvn8X0qPuYxJTMrJDQ?e=rxTfIM).
+Here are suggested post-program survey questions to use or adapt: [Post-program survey questions](Post-program-survey-questions.xlsx).

 ### Goal-setting survey